SvshSingh/fleet-management-backend/README.md

-# Fleet Management Backend: Peppermint Robotics Hiring Challenge
+# Fleet Management Backend: Peppermint Robotics

-Assignment 2 (Backend).
 Eight simulated robots publish telemetry over MQTT; a FastAPI service ingests it, holds one authoritative fleet state, and serves that state over both a WebSocket stream and a REST endpoint that are guaranteed to agree.